-Statue Challenge is a simple game you can play in the office to help employees have fun and relieve stress while working.
+Statue Challenge is one of the top simple office games ideas to help employees have fun and relieve stress while working.
 The challenge is ideal for workers in an open office space.
 Participants will freeze after the ‘statue player’ does the same in the game.
 You can play the Statue Challenge in these steps:

 - Appoint a participant as the lead player

 - The lead player will randomly freeze at any point in the office

 - Other players who notice the freeze must also stop and take their statue form

 - The last participant to notice and freeze loses.
 Then this participant will have to be the next statue player.

 The good part of the Statue Challenge is that the game functions as a great entertainer and stress reliever for employees while working.
 Also, this game will help employees improve their observation skills.